Menu

 Louise Witter, BSc (Hons), LL.B, is proudly steering the ship as the Chair of the Chemical Hazards Communication Society (CHCS) from bonnie Scotland.
 A seasoned consultant for her own business, CLP Ltd, where she has guided clients on all things, labelling, and safety data sheets for more than 20 years, Louise works with a range of industry organisations, including presenting at conferences across the world and regularly training for the Chemical Business Association.

 Louise's journey started with a marine and environmental biology degree from St Andrews University, followed by a law degree from Aberdeen University.
-Combining her studies and experience, Louise takes a unique approach to her consultancy work, starting at the beginning and getting to the root of what customers want to achieve, rather than delivering an out of
+Combining her studies and experience, Louise takes a unique approach to her consultancy work, starting at the beginning and getting to the root of what customers want to achieve, rather than delivering an out of the box solution.

 Louise is well-respected internationally as a consultant providing opinions on chemical legislation compliance and regulator liaison.
 During knee-deep bedtime reading of the ever-changing Brexit landscape, Louise confesses copious cups of tea are being consumed.
 Besides the Brexit saga, an increased level of enquiries into the company's Aberdeen and Northern Ireland offices relating to REACH, Safety data sheets and Poison Centre Notifications is making for a hectic but enjoyable time for the team.